shoutem/shoutem.github.io/_posts/1-2-3-GridView.md

 Similar to [ListView]({{ site.baseurl }}/docs/ui-toolkit/list-view), Grid View is used to render Grid of items.

-Instead of having separate Grid View component, use `GridRow` component to encapsulate a single row of items (cells), and then pass `GridRow` as normal row to `ListView` component which does the actual content rendering.
+Instead of having a separate Grid View component, use `GridRow` component to encapsulate a single row of items (cells), and then pass the `GridRow` as a normal row to a `ListView` component which does the actual content rendering.

-Main idea behind this approach is to allow developers to have variable number of columns in Grid.
-This means that developer can accomplish first row with 1 column, and then 1 rows with 2 columns etc.
+The main idea behind this approach is to allow developers to have a variable number of columns in each row, for example: the first row can have only 1 column, followed by a number of rows with 2 columns.

 ## GridView
 ![alt text]({{ site.baseurl }}/img/ui-toolkit/grid_view@2x.png "Grid View"){:.docs-component-image}